paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 (misc_5_4_2)=
 ## Non-standard model for specific miscellaneous items

-A “specific” {term}`MISCELLANEOUS ITEM` relates to a product which is not fully modelled by {term}`EEE PART`s and/or {term}`MECHANICAL PART`s and which is not listed in the equivalent classes of miscellaneous items in {numref}`misc_5_1`.
+A “specific” {term}`miscellaneous item <Miscellaneous item>` relates to a product which is not fully modelled by {term}`EEE parts <EEE part>` and/or {term}`mechanical parts <Mechanical part>` and which is not listed in the equivalent classes of miscellaneous items in {numref}`misc_5_1`.

 e.g. Hold Release Mechanism Low Shock presented in {numref}`Figure 5.3`.

-The item is neither a mechanism, nor an assembly of {term}`EEE PART`s.
+The item is neither a mechanism, nor an assembly of {term}`EEE parts <EEE part>`.
 It is constituted by different parts such as spring, glue, expansion unit.
 Since the design is very specific without any IOR data it is necessary to define a dedicated reliability model.

 The Current document provides general guidance to define such a reliability model: The approach to calculate the basic reliability data is presented in {numref}`misc_5_7`.
 The “specific” reliability model is then calculated based on the process presented in {numref}`misc_5_8`.